Aniketwagh123/OpenCv-Attendance-Project/README.md

 ### Android App:

-- 😻 This is the Angroid app Which featch the data from mongodb with the help of Realm And Show the Stats
+- 😻 This is the Angroid app Which featch the data from mongodb with the help of Realm And Show the Stats.
 #### Flash Screen :

-These screen shows when user click on app icon for some miliseconds
+These screen shows when user click on app icon for some miliseconds.

 [<img align="center" alt="Linkedin" width="212px" height="432px" src="https://user-images.githubusercontent.com/106876220/174421234-61b266b1-389d-4b1c-a40e-ea15b63fd14c.jpeg" style="padding-right:10px;" />](https://user-images.githubusercontent.com/106876220/174421234-61b266b1-389d-4b1c-a40e-ea15b63fd14c.jpeg)
 <br />